earthly/website/blog/_posts/2024-01-30-showboaters.md

 ( from Pawel Szulc excellent talk: <https://www.youtube.com/watch?v=y_QHSDOVJM8> )

-This example is a little over the top, but the reaction is a real thing that happens when someone first encounters code from a language using complex syntax, advanced concepts and concise code all at once.
+This example is a little over the top, but the reaction is a real thing that happens when someone first encounters code from a language using complex syntax, advanced concepts, and concise code all at once.

-This isn't just a Fp thing either.
+This isn't just an FP thing, either.
 Let's compare this go code:

 ~~~{.go caption="Count Max"}
 func maximumCount(nums []int) int {